qaz6750/XiaoMi9-Drivers/README.md

 - All driver binary files form a board support package to be used on devices mentioned above to provide hardware support for the Windows operating system.

 ## Future plans
-* Touch: Optimize the Fts521 touch driver
+* Sensors: Repair sensor driver
-* Other: Optimize other drivers
+* Other: Merge upstream driver updates

 ## Resources